Our goals for the Farm

 Study on insect decline in Europe

+Climate Change posing multiple threats to food security.
 Tim Benton explains here why the food system is about to collapse.

 Current crops may not sustain us in the long term.

-The UK food industry reports that 2020, 2024 and 2025 were three of the five worst harvests on records with wheat yield down by 21% in 2024 and 20% in 2025 due to extreme weather.
+The UK food industry reports that 2020, 2024, 2025 were 3 of the 5 worst harvests on record with wheat yields down by c.
+21% due to extreme weather.

 Climate changes also mean we may need to change some of the varieties of fruits we grow because some varieties - e.g. Ashmead Kernel apples - need a sustained chill factor to fruit.